 via its Applicative

 instance.
-Then it’s easy to either run
+Then it’s easy to graph it

-), or graph it out or batch it as needed.
-Works for
+out or batch it as needed.
+Works for SQL DBs (e.g. Rel8), build systems

-SQL DBs (e.g. Rel8), build systems or FRP (e.g. Reflex).
+or FRP (e.g. Reflex).

 This does mean you can’t simply run mapM